tap349/tap349.github.io/_posts/2018-10-09-browser-bugs.md

 - huge memory footprint compared to Opera or Vivaldi
 - `Find on current page` search works with a delay - not instantaneously like in most other browsers (Google Chrome or Opera)
-- background changes color to gray when address bar is focused - I know it's by design but still it seems to me very distracting
+- background color is changed to gray when address bar is focused - I know it's by design but still it seems to me very distracting

 Vivaldi (2.0.1309.37)